Constitutional Revolution's Associations: Tabriz Association

-In 1945, the association was formed in Tabriz, following the consent of Mohammad Ali Shah, for establishing the constitution and the withdrawal of the infidels from the British Consulate and was known as a very powerful association.
+In 1945, the association was formed in Tabriz, following the consent of Mohammad Ali Shah, for establishing the constitution and the withdrawal of the infidels from the British Consulate and was formed.
 The association initially had 20 members and they were also the leaders of the Revolution.
 A group of the Social Democratic Party of Ghafghaz, such as Haydar Khan Amo-oghli and Ali Moosio, also cooperated with the association.
 The Tabriz Secret Center was one of the subcommittees of the association and it was founded with the help and cooperation of the Ghafghaz Group.

 After the law of the state and provincial associations in the National Assembly was adopted, its name was changed to the State Association of Azerbaijan.
-Following the opposition of Mohammad Ali Mirza with the parliament and the incident that happened at the Toopkhaneh Square, the Association, by sending telegrams to other cities, called for the ruler’s removal from the kingdom, which prompted Mohammad Ali Shah's withdrawal from his position.
+Following the opposition of Mohammad Ali Mirza with the parliament and the incident that happened at the Toopkhaneh Square, the Association, by sending telegrams to other cities, called for the ruler's removal from the kingdom, which prompted Mohammad Ali Shah's withdrawal from his position.

 After the bombing of the parliament, the Tabriz Association virtually assumed the role of the National Assembly and sent verdicts to the cities.

 At that time, the Neda Mellat Newspaper was published, which later was printed in the name of Nalleyeh Mellat, and reprinted the Association's newspaper.